nkhil/clothing-retail-react-app/README.md

 Instead of putting the entire product into the shopping cart, I have opted for the approach of adding the product's key as the basket item's key, and the quantity as the value.

-For eg: Here's what it looks like when the shopping cart has items in it
+**Here's what it looks like when the shopping cart has items in it**

 ```
 shoppingCart = {